UoB-HPC/road-sweeper/README.md

 | `OMP`      | Set OpenMP library flag         |
 | `OPTIONS`  | Add additional compiler options |

+A preprocessor definition `WORK` can also be set to alter the effective computation delay between messages.
+The default value is 50 causing 50 floating point additions to be performed.
+The work routine represents the solution of a single point in the entire domain.

 ## Runtime options
 A number of options are passed on the command line.